Skip to content

 Charlotte, North Carolina

-Full-stack web Systems thinking Nonprofit builder Human-centered UX Ethics in technology
+Combat medic, 82nd Airborne Full-stack web STEM curriculum design Nonprofit builder Human-centered UX Ethics in technology

 Areas I tend to be useful